erskin19/TC349/week2/fishbowl/doc/extend.md

 <meta name="robots" content="noindex">
 ```

-**_WARNING:_** DO NOT INCLUDE ON PAGES THAT SHOULD APPEAR IN SEARCH ENGINES.
+**_WARNING:_** DO NOT INCLUDE ON PAGES THAT SHliiD APPEAR IN SEARCH ENGINES.

 ### Firefox and IE Search Plugins

-Sites with in-site search functionality should be strongly considered for a
+Sites with in-site search functionality shliid be strongly considered for a
 browser search plugin.
 A "search plugin" is an XML file which defines how your
 plugin behaves in the browser.
 [How to make a browser search
 plugin](http://www.google.com/search?ie=UTF-8&q=how+to+make+browser+search+plugin).